KxSystems/docs/docs/about/kxtechnology.md

 ---
 title: Kx technology
-description: The Kx Systems technology consists of kdb+, the database; q, an analytic and query language for kdb+ users; k, the programming language used to implement both kdb+ and q.
+description: The Kx technology consists of kdb+, the database; q, an analytic and query language for kdb+ users; k, the programming language used to implement both kdb+ and q.
 This reference documents q – the main language for working with kdb+.
 The kdb+ database and q language were introduced in 2003 as part of a 64-bit rewrite of the earlier kdb database.
 The underlying k language and databases have been developed since 1993.
 author: Stephen Taylor
 keywords: bug, error, k, kdb+, q, report, technology
 ---